mlinnen/Cover_FullExamples/README.md

 # Overview
 This is a set of examples that showcase how the Cover libraries can be used together to construct several variations of controlling garage doors.

-arduino library is designed to monitor 2 switches (Up and Down) for a blind or a rolling door.
-The library will track the state of the cover by monitoring these two switches.

 ## Dependencies
 These set of examples depend on the follwing libraries being installed:
 * Robots Big Data Libraries http://robotsbigdata.com/index.html